-2. Eastern Ontario Wardens' Caucus Concerns Impacting Municipal Long-Term Care Facilities and Health Care include the opportunistic rise of staffing agency use and the deleterious effects on the ability to maintain and fund adequate staffing levels.
-The need for Capital program that is reflective of increased costs for new long-term care (LTC) home builds and challenges securing contractors in rural environments is emphasized.
+The January 4, 2023, letter attached as Appendix LTC-I, as authored by Eastern Ontario Wardens' Caucus (EOWC) Chair Debbie Robinson asserts a number of concerns detrimental to long-term care home operations among Eastern Ontario Municipal Long-Term Care Homes.
+Key areas of concern include the opportunistic rise of staffing agency use and the deleterious effects on the ability to maintain and fund adequate staffing levels.
+The need for Capital program that is reflective of increased costs for new longterm care (LTC) home builds and challenges securing contractors in rural environments is emphasized.
 Current annual repayment limits as set by the province are identified as a significant barrier to LTC redevelopment where there is potential to have interest costs alone for new builds exceed the annual repayment limit.
 The reliance on Case Mix Index (CMI) as a funding model is pointed out to be a poor use of much needed frontline resources.
 A per bed funding model is suggested given the increased care acuity province wide.